massimobonanni/mslearn-azure-developer/instructions/azure-api-mgmt/01-api-mgmt-import-api.md

 ## Create an API Management instance

-In this section of exercise you create a resource group and Azure Storage account.
+In this section of the exercise you create a resource group and Azure Storage account.
 You also record the endpoint, and access key for the account.

 1. In your browser navigate to the Azure portal [https://portal.azure.com](https://portal.azure.com); signing in with your Azure credentials if prompted.